nicolas17/mapillary_apidoc/source/includes/_or_classes.md

 30 | no-vehicles-carrying-dangerous-goods

 ## MUTCD Traffic Signs (132 classes)
-Available traffic signs for each country is marked by 'x'
+Available traffic signs for each country are marked by 'x'

 ###Regulatory (39)